nCoda/lychee/doc/source/basic_concepts.rst

+.. _basic:

 Basic Concepts
 ==============

-*Lychee* manages an MEI document during a score editing session. *Lychee* performs nearly-instantaneous conversion between various representations (Abjad, LilyPond, and MEI) with optional version control integration, and connections to an event-driven notification system for use in GUI applications.
+*Lychee* manages an MEI document during a score editing session. *Lychee* performs nearly-instantaneous conversion between various representations (Abjad, LilyPond, and MEI) with optional version control integration, and provides a connection point for user interfaces (whether over the web, to a desktop application, or a commandline).

 While *Lychee* is developed primarily for use as the core of `nCoda`_, we are developing *Lychee* with other use cases in mind so that our work benefits a larger audience.